alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 };
 {% endhighlight %}

-With this configuration, running Webpack will look for all files with a .js or .jsx extension (excluding those that have been installed from npm) and run the `babel-loader` against them.
-The end result will be a JavaScript bundle comprised of each of our modules, transpiled down to a version of JavaScript that can be understood by our target browsers.
+With this configuration, running Webpack will look for all files with a `.js` or `.jsx` extension (excluding those that have been installed from npm) and run the Babel loader against them.
+The end result will be a transpiled JavaScript bundle comprised of each of our modules.

 To define what browsers we want to support, add a new property in `package.json` whose value describes the target:

 {% highlight javascript %}"browserslist": ["last 2 versions"]
 {% endhighlight %}

 Webpack uses [browserslist](https://github.com/browserslist/browserslist) for this, and details on how to specify the browsers you're interested in can be found in their documentation.
 For now, the last 2 versions of each browser will do.
-Internet Explorer and Edge are considered separate, so this config would include IE10 which you're not likely to need unless you're very unlucky.

-React needs at least one HTML file to work, with a element we can render to.
-Webpack can help us with that too.
+We need an HTML for React to render to, so let's create one and add to our Webpack config so the file is copied from our source folder to the destination folder.

 Install the html loader and the html webpack plugin: `$ npm i --save-dev html-webpack-plugin html-loader`.

-Create a new folder for our source files at the root of the project: `$ mkdir src`.
-In the source folder, create a new HTML file: `$ cd src && touch index.html`.
-Add the below markup to this new HTML file, noting the div with an ID of `root`.
+Create a new folder named `src` for our source files at the root of the project and create a new HTML file named `index.html`.
+Add the below markup, noting the div with an ID of `root`.

 {% highlight html %}<!DOCTYPE html>
 <html lang="en">